membraneframework-labs/membrane_timescaledb_reporter/README.md

 Full element paths can be quite lengthy and repeat frequently so they are stored in separate table.

 Timescale will create hyper table based on `measurements` table and only this table will be chunked and further compressed.

-## Integration with Grafana
-Instructions how to create basic TimescaleDB setup and integrate with Grafana can be found [here](GrafanaIntegration.md).

 ## Copyright and License